gudzpoz/luajava/docs/examples/java.md

 The [`party.iroiro.luajava.value.LuaValue`](../javadoc/party/iroiro/luajava/value/LuaValue.html) interface is a wrapper around a Lua value.

-Internally, for complex values (for example, Lua tables), it uses [references](#creating-references) to refer to the Lua value.
-So if you have a long running Lua state, you should close the value to allow garbage collecting the referred value.

 ```java
 Lua L = new Lua54();
 LuaValue[] returnValues = L.execute("return { a = 1 }, 1024, 'string'");